 The Town of Stow, incorporated in 1833, is one of Maines many small towns.
 It is located in

 the western Maine foothills, with the newly designated Maine Scenic Byway Rte.
 113 running through it.
 Stow is home to big lake views, moose sightings, and some of the best fishing in Maine.
+With some of the largest heavy machines in Maine, Stow offers the biggest selection of excavators for sale in Maine anywhere in the state.

 The Androscoggin River runs through Stow and is well known for its excellent trout and salmon fishing.
 The Magalloway River, also located nearby, is another great spot for fishing enthusiasts.